In Memory of Joan, June and Lisa

-This year will be my 11th LA Cancer Challenge race, benefiting the Hirshberg Foundation for Pancreatic Cancer.
-As most of you know, I lost my Mom, Joan, to this devastating disease, 26 years ago this past July.
-One of my dearest friends, Lisa Berger, lost her life to this disease, at the young age of 45 years old, just 10 years ago this past July.
-Along with my Mom and Lisa, I lost my Mother-in -Law, June Ellin, 9 years ago August, to other circumstances.
+This year will be my 12th LA Cancer Challenge race, benefiting the Hirshberg Foundation for Pancreatic Cancer.
+As most of you know, I lost my Mom, Joan Tucker, to this devastating disease, 27 years ago this past July.
+One of my dearest friends, Lisa Berger, lost her life to this disease, at the young age of 45 years old, just 11 years ago this past July.
+Along with my Mom and Lisa, I lost my mother-in-law, June Ellin, 10 years ago August, to other circumstances.
 These 3 women have touched my life in different ways and I continually dedicate my run to all of them.

-This year marks the 21st annual LA Cancer Challenge, which takes place on Sunday October 21st, at the UCLA campus in Westwood.
-Last year I was the #1 individual fundraiser, out of 2,300 participants I raised close to $24,000.
-Not only did I place in the fundraising but I also placed #2 in the 5k in my age category.
-I am so proud to be an important part of the Hirshberg Foundation’s funding and consistently involved for the past 11 years.
-Since my involvement with the Hirshberg Foundation I have raised over $250,000 collectively and have been their top individual fundraiser.
+This year marks the 22nd annual LA Cancer Challenge, which takes place on Sunday October 20th, at the UCLA campus in Westwood.
+Last year I raised almost $29,000.
+This amount was the most money I have raised individually to date since I began my fundraising efforts for the Hirshberg Foundation 12 years ago.
+Last year there were over 2,000 participants and the total raised for the LA Cancer Challenge was almost $526,000.
+I am so proud to be an important part of the Hirshberg Foundation’s funding and consistently involved for the past 12 years.
+Since my involvement with the Hirshberg Foundation I have raised $280,000 collectively and have been one of their top individual fundraiser.
 I know my mother is looking down and smiling.
 This year I am determined to raise $30,000.

 If you have any questions about the Hirshberg Foundation, please visit www.pancreatic.org.
 To learn more about the LA Cancer Challenge, please visit www.lacancerchallenge.com.